 This file is required to include the component in a project.

-This file must not be supplied in the setup procedure of the application that is using the component.
+This file must not be provided in the setup procedure of the application that uses the component.

 (optional file)||Optional file|

 File in text format containing the list of additional elements supplied with the component (data files, .INI files, ...).
 See WDO file.

 A component contains:

 - the different elements to distribute (windows, reports, ...).
 These elements can be accessible (or not) when importing the component into a WINDEV project.